 We have already discussed an additional capability that you should consider in the form of a mic system for your siren.
 But you also need to look at the different noises that a siren can make.
 Some siren noises are going to be more beneficial for certain emergency vehicles compared to others.
 For instance, a Phaser siren may be the best option for security vehicles protecting valuable assets or first responders and are equipped with both yelp and wail sounds to help users move more easily through traffic.

-Other sirens have a greater range of different siren noises for different situations such as phaser, hi/lo and horn.
+Other sirens, such as a fire truck siren, or a police siren, have a greater range of different siren noises for different situations such as phaser, hi/lo and horn.
 Emergency vehicles tend to use each siren noise in a different situation.
 For instance, the siren used for speeding down a highway would not be the same for the one used when a vehicle is moving through heavy traffic.
 A high pitched siren is far more effective for making sure that vehicles in front do move out of the way.

 The Right Siren For The Right Emergency Vehicle